 BSc Biology, University of Victoria, CanadaPhD Biology, University of Victoria, Canada

 Study system: My research is focussed on the ecology of Lyme disease.
 Lyme disease is the most common vector-borne disease in the northern hemisphere (~130,000 human cases per year).
 The causative agents of Lyme disease are spirochete bacteria that belong to the Borrelia burgdorferi sensu lato (sl) genospecies complex.
 Ticks in the genus Ixodes transmit these tick-borne pathogens between vertebrate hosts.
-The main reservoir hosts for B. burgdorferi sl include rodents, insectivores, and birds whereas humans, companion animals, and livestock are accidental hosts.
-Below I have described four research topics that I am interested in and that I have either worked on in the past, that I am currently working on, or that I plan to develop in the future.
+The main reservoir hosts for B. burgdorferi sl include small mammals and birds whereas humans, companion animals, and livestock are accidental hosts.
+Below I describe current and past research topics of interest.

 The factors that maintain strain diversity in pathogen populations (current and future research topic): Many pathogen populations consist of genetically diverse strains.
 A fundamental question is to understand the ecological factors that allow this strain diversity to persist.
 Lyme borreliosis (LB) is caused by a tick-borne spirochete bacterium.
 In areas where LB is endemic, the ecosystem often contains a dozen or more strains.
-Using data from a long-term study (11 years) at the same site near Neuchâtel Switzerland, we showed that the local population of ticks contained over 21 different strains of the most common LB pathogens (B. afzelii and B. garinii).
-This study also showed that some strains are persistently common whereas other strains are persistently rare and we want to understand why [1, 2].
-We have recently used experimental infections in laboratory mice to show that there is substantial variation in transmission efficiency between strains of B. afzelii .
-Interestingly, the strains that had higher fitness in the lab were also those strains that were most common in our wild population of I. ricinus ticks [2, 3].
-We have also shown that strains with the highest spirochete load in wild ticks are the most common in nature .
-This study suggests that strains that establish a higher spirochete load are better at persisting in the tick vector .
+Using a long-term field study in Neuchâtel Switzerland, we showed that the local population of ticks contained over 21 different strains of the most common LB pathogens (B. afzelii and B. garinii).
+Some strains are persistently common whereas other strains are persistently rare, and we want to understand why [1, 2].
+There is substantial variation in transmission efficiency between strains of B. afzelii, which is related to their frequency in the field [2, 3].
 Strain diversity in pathogen populations can have important implications for public health such as diagnostics and vaccine development.
 The study of this genetic diversity can help with the development of effective control strategies.

-Strain-specific immune responses and strain diversity (current and future research topic): The immune response in the vertebrate host can play a critical role in mediating competition between strains and in maintaining strain diversity.
-Highly strain-specific antibody responses are particularly important because they separate strains into distinct immunological niches.
-We are interested in using Borrelia burgdorferi pathogens as a model system to study how the strain-specific antibody responses of the vertebrate host maintain a high local diversity of strains in nature.
-We have recently shown using a wild rodent reservoir host, that female rodents transmit strain-specific antibodies to their offspring that protect them against ticks that are infected with the same strain but not against ticks carrying a different strain .
+Strain-specific immune responses and strain diversity (current and future research topic): The immune response in the vertebrate host plays a critical role in mediating interactions between strains and in maintaining strain diversity.
+We are interested in using Borrelia burgdorferi pathogens as a model system to study how the strain-specific antibody responses of the vertebrate host maintain strain diversity in nature.
+We showed that female bank voles transmit strain-specific antibodies to their offspring that protect them against ticks that are infected with the same strain but not against ticks carrying a different strain .
 This intergenerational transfer of strain-specific immunity could play an important role in reducing competition between strains and in maintaining strain diversity.
-We are also interested in identifying the Borreliaantigens that mediate these strain-specific antibody responses.
-A likely candidate is outer surface protein C, which is a highly polymorphic immunodominant antigen that is known to induce strain-specific protective antibody responses in the vertebrate host .

-Interactions between pathogen strains in mixed infections (current and future research topic): Mixed infections or co-infections refer to the phenomenon where a host is infected with multiple strains of the same pathogen species.
-In mixed infections, pathogen strains often compete over limited host resources.
-This competition can have important consequences for the transmission success and prevalence of individual strains.
-In pathogens with complex life cycles, competition between strains can occur at multiple steps in the life cycle.
-We are currently using the tick-borne pathogen, Borrelia afzelii, as a model system to study competitive interactions in both the vertebrate host and the arthropod vector.
-We found that for some strains of B. afzelii, competition in the rodent host can strongly reduce host-to-tick transmission success .
-We measured inter-strain competition in different tissues of the rodent host and found that it was strongest in the skin, which is the most important organ for host-to-tick transmission (unpublished data).
-With respect to competition between strains in the tick vector, we had previously shown that mixed infections are common in wild ticks and found patterns of strain-specific abundance in ticks that were consistent with competition [1, 4].
-We have shown that the spirochete population in the tick vector decreases over time [6, 8] suggesting limited resources and the potential for strong competition.
-More recently, we used experimental infections to show that competition between strains reduces their abundance in the tick vector .
-We are currently investigating whether this competition between strains in the tick vector influences the strain-specific tick-to-host transmission success.
+Interactions between pathogen strains in mixed infections (current and future research topic): Mixed infections or co-infections are when a host is infected with multiple pathogen strains.
+In mixed infections, interactions between strains can have important consequences for the transmission success and prevalence of individual strains.
+We used the tick-borne pathogen, Borrelia afzelii, as a model system to study interactions between strains in both the vertebrate host and the arthropod vector.
+We have shown that mixed infections are common in wild ticks [1, 5].
+We used experimental infections to show that competition between strains reduces their host-to-tick transmission success and their abundance in the tick vector [6, 7].
+We are investigating whether co-infection in the tick vector influences the strain transmission success from the tick to the host.

 Co-feeding transmission (past research topic): Co-feeding transmission of vector-borne pathogens occurs when the vector is transferred directly between arthropod vectors that feed in close proximity to each other on the same host.
 This mode of transmission has been demonstrated in a number of vector-borne pathogens such as West Nile virus, tick-borne encephalitis virus, and LB pathogens .
-Our research group has made a number of contributions to co-feeding transmission of LB pathogens [3, 9, 10, 11].
-We have shown that co-feeding transmission can vary among strains of B. afzelii [3, 10] and that this phenotype is associated with strains that have high fitness and that are common in nature [2, 3].
-We have shown that co-feeding transmission does not allow B. afzelii to escape pre-existing innate immunity or acquired immunity .
-We have recently shown that I. scapularis nymphs that acquire B. afzelii via co-feeding transmission during the larval blood meal are infectious to rodent reservoir hosts .
+Our research group has made a number of contributions to co-feeding transmission of LB pathogens [3, 8, 9, 10].

 - Durand J, Jacquet M, Paillard L, Rais O, Gern L, Voordouwa MJ.
 Cross-immunity and community structure of a multiple-strain pathogen in the tick vector.
 Appl Environ Microbiol.
 2015;81 22:7740-52.